-However old your child or whichever tests they’re taking, exam season can be fraught with anxiety, stress, and pressure… and it can be even worse for the kids too!
+However old your child and no matter what tests they’re taking, exam season can be fraught with anxiety, stress, and pressure… and it can be even worse for the kids too!

 As parents we all want our little ones to do well and to be happy but it’s important to find a balance between the two: encouraging your child academically and putting too much pressure on them to do well.

 Knowing how to support your child with their exams can be challenging, so here are our top tips for supporting them:

 Rather than constantly asking your child how their revision is going or checking up on their homework, work with them to establish a clear set of revision deadlines or schedules.
 This can be useful for your child, who might not be able to accurately estimate the time each revision task might take and will help you keep track of how they’re doing without nagging them.